Neurrone/beets-audible/readme.md

      write_description_file: true # output desc.txt
      write_reader_file: true # output reader.txt

+     region: us # region to get metadata from, can be omitted, "us" by default, but this can be switched on a book-by-book basis during import

    copyartifacts:
      extensions: .yml # so that metadata.yml is copied, see below